mayu-live/framework/klenod-plan.md

   - [x] Document Klenod route/configuration defaults and the production bundle flow in the generated-app README.
   - [x] Clarify Klenod production build/start requirements in the example README.
+  - [ ] Make the example Docker build work with the temporary sibling Klenod path gems (or switch it to released gems once Klenod is published).
+Its current `example/` build context cannot contain `../../../klenod`.
 - [x] Document `klenod.config.rb`, the default `app/pages` choice, and how to configure a different `RouterPlugin#pages_dir`.